andrea-allen/epintervene/README.md

 Currently still being updated to reflect current changes!!

 ## Usage
+This package and its current capabilities support SIR or SEIR model simulations.
+The two primary Simulation objects can be found in the classes `epintervene.simobjects.simulation.Simulation` and `epintervene.simobjects.simulation.SimulationSEIR`.

-This package is meant for use for SIR or SEIR simulations.
-Currently, calls to simulators `run()` methods result in a single simulation.
-It is up to the user to aggregate ensemble results on their own.
+Currently, calls to simulators `run_sim()` methods with the appropriate configurations and run time arguments result in a single simulation.
+It is up to the user to aggregate results from an ensemble of runs on their own.

+For sample usage, see the `examples` module.

 ### Setting up a Simulation Object
 A single simulation object is accessed and created via `simobjects.simulation.Simulation`